RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Cardiac catheterization is a medical procedure that involves inserting a thin, flexible tube called a catheter into a blood vessel in the arm, groin, or neck and guiding it to the heart.
 This procedure is commonly used to diagnose and treat heart conditions such as coronary artery disease, heart valve problems, and congenital heart defects.

-It is important for patients to understand these risks and complications and discuss them with their doctor before undergoing the procedure.
+Patients must understand these risks and complications and discuss them with their doctor before undergoing the procedure.
 By understanding the potential risks and complications, patients can make informed decisions about their healthcare and take appropriate measures to minimize their risks.

 Risks of Cardiac Catheterization